AndypSheridan/hyperCube/README.md

 * ![CSS Validation Screenshot](assets/images/hypercube-css-validation.png)

-* JavaScript Validation using jShint - passed validation.
-The report stated that there are two unused variables but they are integral to the game and called from the DOM.
+* JavaScript Validation using jShint - passed validation with no major issues.
+The report states that there are two unused variables but they are integral to the game and called from the DOM.
 There are two warnings which refer to ternary expressions.

 * ![JavaScript code report](assets/images/hypercube-jshint-validation.png)